TrellixVulnTeam/swahilipython_SCMU/Doc/library/mimetypes.rst

 MimeTypes Objects
 -----------------

-The :class:`MimeTypes` class may be useful for applications which may want more than one MIME-type database; it provides an interface similar to the one of the :mod:`mimetypes` module.
+The :class:`MimeTypes` kundi may be useful for applications which may want more than one MIME-type database; it provides an interface similar to the one of the :mod:`mimetypes` module.

 .. class:: MimeTypes(filenames=(), strict=True)

-   This class represents a MIME-types database.
+   This kundi represents a MIME-types database.
 By default, it provides access to the same database as the rest of this module.
 The initial database is a copy of that provided by the module, and may be extended by loading additional :file:`mime.types`\ -style files into the database using the :meth:`read` or